-The Northwest Basket Weavers – Vi Phillips Basketry Guild is a non-profit organization that started with 16 people who were traditional basketmakers.
-They met in their homes on a regular basis and formalized their group into our Guild in 1982.
-From this group we have grown to be almost 200 members from 9 states and 3 Canadian Provinces.
-We took the name of Vi Phillips because she was the first Teacher and had a great fascination, curiosity, and passion for all kinds of traditional baskets.
-This fascination, curiosity, and passion has continued in our membership today and evolved to include contemporary baskets as well as the traditional ones.
+The Northwest Basket Weavers – Vi Phillips Basketry Guild started with 16 people who were traditional basketmakers and who met in their homes on a regular basis; they formalized their group into our Guild in 1982.
+From this beginning the group has grown to over 200 members from 9 states and 3 Canadian Provinces.

 The Guild name recognizes Vi Phillips because she was the first Teacher in the group, and had a great fascination, curiosity, and passion for all kinds of traditional baskets, interests that continue in our membership today and which have expanded to include contemporary and/or less functional forms.

 The Guild is a nonprofit organization with special interests in:

 – the promotion and preservation of the art of basketry;

 – the study practice, sharing and teaching of basketry weaving techniques;

 – the identification, collection and appreciation of diverse examples of basketry;